-A: Daily family rituals and gatherings build connections that provide children a deep sense of security and support.
-Even very young children benefit from sharing meals with their parents or caregivers.
+Daily family rituals and gatherings build connections that give children (and babies!) a deep sense of security and support.
+Babies and very young children greatly benefit from sharing meals with their parents and family.

-The statistics show that the time families spend together has long-term positive effects on children’s behavior.
+Statistics show the time families spend together has long-term positive effects on children’s behavior.
 A major study of 12,000 teenagers found that those adolescents who feel close to their family and school are less likely to:

 - Suffer from emotional distress